Speaker of the Navajo Nation Council

-The office of the Speaker of the Navajo Nation Council was created in 1991 following restructuring of the Navajo Nation government.
-The Speaker is the head of the legislative branch and presides over sessions of the council.
-The Speaker of the council serve a term of two years during the administration of the incumbent President.
-The Office of the speaker is located in Window Rock, AZ at the Council Chambers.
+The office of the speaker of the Navajo Nation Council was created in 1991 following restructuring of the Navajo Nation government.
+The speaker is the head of the legislative branch and presides over sessions of the council.
+The speaker of the council serve a term of two years during the administration of the incumbent president.
+The office of the speaker is located in Window Rock, Arizona, at the Council Chambers.